istio/istio.io/content/blog/2018/egress-tcp.md

 attribution: Vadim Eisenberg
 weight: 92
 ---
-{% include home.html %}

-In my previous blog post, [Consuming External Web Services]({{home}}/blog/2018/egress-https.html), I described how external services can be consumed by in-mesh Istio applications via HTTPS.
+In my previous blog post, [Consuming External Web Services](/blog/2018/egress-https/), I described how external services can be consumed by in-mesh Istio applications via HTTPS.
 In this post, I demonstrate consuming external services over TCP.
-I use the [Istio Bookinfo sample application]({{home}}/docs/guides/bookinfo.html), the version in which the book ratings data is persisted in a MySQL database.
+I use the [Istio Bookinfo sample application](/docs/guides/bookinfo/), the version in which the book ratings data is persisted in a MySQL database.
 I deploy this database outside the cluster and configure the _ratings_ microservice to use it.
-I define an [egress rule]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule) to allow the in-mesh applications to access the external database.
+I define an [egress rule](/docs/reference/config/istio.routing.v1alpha1/#EgressRule) to allow the in-mesh applications to access the external database.

 ## Bookinfo sample application with external ratings database

 First, I set up a MySQL database instance to hold book ratings data, outside my Kubernetes cluster.
-Then I modify the [Bookinfo sample application]({{home}}/docs/guides/bookinfo.html) to use my database.
+Then I modify the [Bookinfo sample application](/docs/guides/bookinfo/) to use my database.

 ### Setting up the database for ratings data